Bed Bug Service Calls Tripled In Three Years

-The recent oilfield population boom has had a huge impact on the number of confirmed bed bug infestations in the Carlsbad, Eddy County, and Southeast New Mexico area.
+The recent oilfield population boom has had a huge impact on the number of confirmed bed bug infestations in Southeast New Mexico.
+Bed Bug Services In Carlsbad, Artesia, and all of Eddy County have tripled in the last few years.

 While the population in Carlsbad alone from the oilfield or any high traffic industry is bound to bring in a few cases, the constant sharing and changing of rooms in the man camps, hotels, and other oilfield housing arrangements is a multiplier in the oil industry.

-In the first few years that Horizon Pest Control was in business, we saw one or two bed bug infestations a year.
+In the first few years that Horizon provided Pest Control services in Carlsbad, we saw one or two bed bug infestations a year.
 Now we have gone to sixteen and twenty four a year in the last two years.
 And most have been in oilfield housing such as man camps, hotels, and RV’s.

 So if you travel a lot and stay in a variety of places, I've listed a few tips below.
 But first, you need to know what your looking for.